trinsic-id/agent-framework/docs/installation.rst

 Using NuGet
 ===========

+To use the agent framework in your project, add the nuget packages.

 .. code-block:: bash

     Install-Package AgentFramework.Core -Source https://www.myget.org/F/agent-framework/api/v3/index.json

+Available packages:

+- ``AgentFramework.Core`` - core framework package
+- ``AgentFramework.AspNetCore`` - simple middleware and service extensions to easily configure and run an agent
+- ``AgentFramework.Core.Handlers`` - provides a framework for registering custom message handlers and extending the agent functionality

 The framework will be moved to nuget.org soon.
 For the time being, stable and pre-release packages are available at ``https://www.myget.org/F/agent-framework/api/v3/index.json``.